 How to Avoid Buying a Flood Damaged Car

 Unknowingly buying a flood damaged car can have serious implications.
-An unethical seller can take a vehicle that's been flood damaged, give it a fresh coat of paint, new upholstery and make it look, drive, and smell like a brand new (used) car.
+An unethical seller can take a vehicle that's been flood damaged, give it a fresh coat of paint, new upholstery, and make it look, drive, and smell like a brand new (used) car.
+Like fishing, they just put it out there for sale and wait for an unsuspecting customer to bite.

 At first glance, the average car buyer will not be able to tell the vehicle has been flood damaged.
 By knowing what to look for you can protect yourself from buying a car that's been under water.